 Post Attribute Requirement Post Height Where goal and behind posts are fixed, the minimum and maximum heights are to be in accordance with Law 3.3.1 of the Laws of Australian Football .
 Guidance Note: The recommended height for posts for venues that host local and regional level competitions are 10m for goal posts and 6.6m for behind posts.
 For State level facilities, the recommended heights are 12m for goal posts and 8m for behind posts.
 Post Placement All goal and behind posts are to be placed in a straight line with a distance of six point four (6.4) metres between each post.
 Post Padding All fixed goal and behind posts are to be padded in accordance with Law 3.3.2 of the Laws of Australian Football.
+Portable Goal Posts Where goal and behind posts are portable for Modified Matches, a minimum height 1.8m (Goal Posts) & 1.6m (Behind)

-15.5.4 Scoreboard
+16.5.4 Scoreboard